Annual Residential Leaf Collection

-Surplus leaf mulch is available for the public to self-load outside the Parks Yard until the supply runs out.
-The 10 yard pile of surplus leaf mulch is located outside the Parks Yard at the end of Nursery Rd in Beacon Hill Park.
-Gardeners wanting to pick up this free leaf mulch can use shovels and pitchforks.
-Heavy machinery (i.e. bobcat) cannot be used to pick up leaf mulch outside the Parks Yard.
-You may wish to call 250.361.0600 ahead of time to see if free leaf mulch is available for pick up at this location.
+Surplus leaf mulch is available for the public to self-load outside the Parks Yard at the end of Nursery Road in Beacon Hill Park until the supply runs out.
+Gardeners wanting to pick up this free mulch can use shovels and pitchforks.
+Heavy machinery (i.e. bobcat) is not permitted.
+You may wish to call ahead to see if mulch is available during busy times of year: 250.361.0600.

-Surplus leaf mulch is also made available to community gardening projects that are developed by non-profit organizations located within the City of Victoria.
-If you are involved in an existing or a new community gardening project, contact the Parks Department at firstname.lastname@example.org or 250.361.0600 for more information.
+Surplus leaf mulch is also made available to community gardening projects that are developed by non-profit organizations located in Victoria.
+If you are involved in a community gardening project, contact email@example.com or 250.361.0600 for more information.